 So, I just had this idea that I wanted to give it back to people, and it seemed obvious it would have to be on the back of a truck with a megaphone.
 For the first time we did it, in London, it was eight hours driving around the streets of London.
 We got the truck and we set up banners all round with one on the back which said, ‘Mental Health Action Week’.
+I now take Levitra20 mg tablet, but I actually started with a 10 mg dose.
+That was the recommendation of my doctor who said that I might have some side effects with a higher dose.
+As it turned out later, he was wrong.
+I have never had any adverse reactions to http://hesca.net/levitra/ this drug.
+Only positive experience and perfectly firm and lasting erection.
 There was a car seat bolted onto the back of the truck for me, and I had a megaphone.
 I couldn’t actually communicate with the two people in the cabin of the truck very easily and I suddenly realised how embarrassing it was – I didn’t know how I was going to get the courage to shout at anyone.
 We finally got down to Camden Town and there were some workmen on a building site, so I tried it on them.
 The megaphone is directional, so you only hear it vaguely until it hits your zone, so I shouted straight at them and they were really funny.
 They danced around saying ‘No!
 No!
 We’re not going to pull ourselves together!’ and then we drove around London, trying it out.
 Then in 2007 I did it again at the wonderful Bonkersfest! in Camberwell Green, set up by Creative Roots and then I got asked to do it again for the 3rd International Festival of Madness and Art in Haarlem, Holland where there is the Het Dolhuys, Museum of Madness.
 It was such a beautiful place Haarlem, very cultured and smart really, very genteel.
 I had the same problem heading off from that lovely museum and thinking oh no! this is so embarrassing!
 The Dutch expression is ‘kop op’ you know, ‘buck up’.
 I tried a whole variety of phrases but for some reason I kept shouting ‘Hello Haarlem’ which just seems so British and ridiculous!
 Most of the time I was going ‘Hello Haarlem!
 Pull yourselves together and kop op!’.
 They’d set up this really good film maker, he was up on the back of the truck and we just rambled around, it was good fun.
 I’ve not done it again since and I’m actually really keen to.

 It feels quite pertinent to now and our situation.
 It’s interesting what you’re saying about the military and our education system and the idea of being productive in the eyes of the state, it’s that kind of stiff upper lip rhetoric.